rajnikantmahato/smsbomber/README.md

+### Warning ⚠️
+if your Use Vpn Then I will block your IMEI No
+You Can't Use my app On your Phone So use carefully

 ## Welcome to Sms Bomber App

 If You Click On ADS
 Then Sending Extra fast Sms
 No beleive Try This method